oyvindhg/habit-visualizer/README.md

 # Habit Visualizer

-A visualization tool for habit tracking in Notion
+A visualization tool for Fitbit data and habit tracking in Notion

 ## Requirements